macropodhq/bugherd-ruby/README.md

 end
 ```

+Alternatively you can set an environment variable called BUGHERD_PROJECT_KEY.

 You can obtain the project key from your project's installation options in BugHerd.

 Now add to the *head* tag in your layout(s):